guidewire-oss/fern-reporter/README.md

 ## 🤩 Thanks to all our Contributors

 Thanks to everyone, that is supporting this project.
-We are thankful, for evey contribution, no matter its size!
+We are thankful, for evey contribution, no matter its size!!

 <a href="https://github.com/Guidewire/fern-reporter/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Guidewire/fern-reporter" />